ajjames/ezgit/README.md

 EZGit abstracts away many Git concepts that are consistent sources of confusion.
 Concepts such as...
 * _**Where do branches live?
 On my local machine or on the remote?**_ Who cares?
 EZGit handles it for you.
-* _**What's the difference between the working directory, the stage(or index), and the local repo?**_ I could spend hours explaining it to you, but if you don't really want to know, EZGit is here to make it so you don't have to know.
+* _**What's the difference between the working directory, the stage(or index), and the local repo?**_ I could spend hours explaining it to you, but if you don't really want to know, EZGit is here to make those confusing thoughts go away.
 * _**When would I need to do a 'git reset --hard', as opposed to '--soft' or '--mixed'?**_ If you're asking about staging files, stop thinking about that.
 You have better things to do.
 Just make your files and folders look the way you want and EZGit will take care of the rest.
 * _**But I'm confused about the differences between git checkout, reset, revert, and other commands.
 Do some of these do more than one thing??**_  I know.
 I hear your pain.
 That's why EZGit replaces git's complex and overloaded commands with simple, clean, intentional, ruby-styled names.
 If any single git command has multiple, yet different _common_ uses, rest assured that EZGit provides an unique, easy-to-understand command for that task.

 Ready to try, EZGit?
 Hold on, Cowboy.
 It ain't done yet.
 Go ahead and use it, but be sure to check back often for updates.
 In the future, EZGit will implement a branching strategy that has been honed and refined over the last two years by a large agile enterprise development shop.
 The concepts of merging (and rebasing) will be equally simplified so that you can concentrate on your code, and not on, "how the heck do I rebase and then --no-ff merge my changes?!"
 And, hey, while you're checking things out, drop an occasional line if you find a bug.
 That'd be nice.

 Best of all, EZGit is still Git.
-So if you are a Git-Fu master, you can always go back to using your favorite, obtusely overloaded Git commands at any time.
-They'll always be there waiting for you at those times when you absolutely need to cherry-pick your fixes from branchB onto branchA, interactively rebase & squash directly from branchC in your buddy's repo, and finally, ours-merge them into master ...and other stuff like that.
+So if you are a Git-Fu master, you can always go back to using your favorite overloaded Git commands at any time.
+They'll always be there waiting for you at those times when you absolutely need to cherry-pick your fixes from branchB onto branchA, interactively rebase & squash directly from branchC in your buddy's repo, and finally, ours-merge them into master ...or other stuff like that.

 If you try EZGit and find that it doesn't quite work for you, drop me a line and let me know why.
 I'm happy to look at other use cases and consider including them in future updates.